kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(2\) A schedule of the proposed construction and of the construction equipment that will be available for the project;

-\(3\) Assurance that adequate labor, material, equipment, engineering personnel, as well as supervisory and inspection personnel as required by §151.45(f), will be provided; and
+\(3\) Assurance that adequate labor, material, equipment, engineering personnel, as well as supervisory and inspection personnel as required by [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.45   Performance of construction work: General requirements.|§151.45]](f), will be provided; and

 \(4\) A detailed estimate of the cost of the work, broken down for each class of costs involved, such as labor, materials, rental of equipment, and other pertinent items of cost.